 Reset Feature 45 allows you to determine if and how the Squeaking Brakes recording will be activated.
-To use, cycle to Reset 45 and press the bell indicator.
+To use, cycle to Reset 45 and press the Horn/Whistle button.
+The engine will play a series of bells.
+This indicates the current setting.
+Each time the Horn/Whistle is pressed, Proto-Sound® will cycle to the next available setting and provide the appropriate bell indicator.
 The settings for Reset 45 are 1 Bell = On Demand (Enabled when PFA is activated), 2 Bells = Always On, 3 Bells = Off.

 When the desired setting is reached, lock the changes by interrupting the throttle and cycling the engine into forward.